tardisx/openttd-admin/README.md

 # openttd-admin

-Golang interface to an OpenTTD server, and standalone 'openttd_multitool' binary for simple, periodic server operations.
+This is a Golang interface to an OpenTTD server, and a standalone 'openttd_multitool' binary for simple, periodic server operations.

 The latter might include periodically: